Only Owners, Admins, and Managers are able to create new flows. For more information on user roles, click here.

 Allows testing a flow idea by only sending it to a fraction of your audience.

-Flow Filters restrict who is qualified to enter a flow, but Flow Filters are also applied before every email sends -- those that no longer meet the Flow Filters will be skipped.
-In this way, Flow Filters define the conditions which will cause someone to drop out of the flow.
+Flow filters also restrict who is qualified to enter a flow, but flow filters are applied before every email sends as well.
+Those who no longer meet the flow filters at send time will be skipped.
+In this way, flow filters define the conditions which will cause someone to drop out of the flow.

 This is useful for keeping people in a flow until they take a specific goal action.
-For example, an Abandoned Cart flow will be triggered of Checkout Started activity and shoppers will remain in the flow until they continue on to make the purchase; this is achieved using the Flow filter: "Has Placed Order zero times since starting this flow"
+For example, an abandoned cart flow will be triggered by the Checkout Started event and shoppers will remain in the flow until they continue on to make the purchase; this is achieved using the flow filter: "Has Placed Order zero times since starting this flow."

 Keep in mind that flow filters are evaluated when a person is first added to a flow and re-evaluated before every email is sent.
 If someone initially passes all of the flow filters, emails for each step are queued.
 Before each email is sent, however, if the re-evaluated flow filters aren't met, the email is not sent and the recipient is marked as having failed the flow filters.